 Glenn Kucha (BA MA) is a former academic from Middleton, UK.
 Glenn’s historical interests are Victorian Britain and 20th century Europe.
 He has contributed as a reviewer for Alpha History and also provides some material for our Twitter feeds.

 Michael McConnell (BA DipEd) is a retired teacher from Melbourne, Australia, now living in New South Wales.
 Michael has taught several senior history courses including VCE, HSC and IB History.
 He contributes to Alpha History as a reviewer and also oversaw the student forums in their last year of operation (2012).

-Rebekah Poole (BA MA BTeach, CertEd) teaches history at an independent boys’ school in Sydney, Australia.
+Rebekah Poole (BA MA BTeach, CertEd) teaches history at an independent girls’ school in Sydney, Australia.
 She is a marker for HSC Modern History and has been published multiple times by the History Teacher’s Association of NSW.
-Rebekah’s areas of historical interest are the Troubles in Northern Ireland (1968-1998), Scottish and Irish history in the Middle Ages and the archaeology of Neolithic Orkney.
+Rebekah’s areas of historical interest are the Troubles in Northern Ireland (1968-1998), Scottish and Irish history in the Middle Ages, and the archaeology of Neolithic Orkney.

-Kieren Prowse (BAppSci DipEd) teaches humanities and history at a Catholic secondary school in the northern suburbs of Melbourne, Australia.
+Kieren Prowse (BAppSci DipEd) teaches humanities and history at a Catholic secondary school in Victoria, Australia.
 Kieren is an exam assessor for VCE History, a senior history course in Australia.
-He also presents lectures for the History Teachers’ Association of Victoria.
+He has also presented lectures for the History Teachers’ Association of Victoria.
 Kieren’s historical passions are the French Revolution, Nazi Germany and medieval British history.